 Who said the entrepreneurship is not for single parents?
 Being a single parent, a single mom in my case, and trying to succeed in online business doesn’t feel right?
 Being a single parent and entrepreneurship is too risky???

-I don’t know if it is for any single parent.
+I don’t know if it is like for any single parent.
 I just knew I had to try it for myself!
 I was done with working for somebody else, done with being broke no matter how hard I worked, done with feeling unfulfilled, unhappy and tired of a nuisance management in the corporate world where I worked.
 But mainly, I actually never felt like my work made any sense, like it was serving anybody, like it made any difference to this world.
 I wanted to be of value, I wanted a work that somebody else would actually benefit from.
-I wanted to touch peoples’ hearts with my work and not necessarily only single parents.
+I wanted to touch peoples’ hearts with my work and not necessarily only single parents’.
 I wanted to bring value and inspiration to peoples’ lives.
-I had to try an entrepreneurship, and not only try but to commit to it, do whatever it takes, to make a mission of it.
+I had to try an entrepreneurship, and not only try but to commit to it, do whatever it takes, to make my mission of it.
 That was my personal promise to myself.

 But first I had to work on my mindset.
 I had to get rid of my old beliefs and habits.
 Bringing old into the new would be a suicide.